To remain successful in today’s economy, many manufacturers are looking for ways to:

 Many of our customers were inspired to conduct a SMED event after they completed a few weeks of downtime labeling with Amper.
 The data helped them understand just how much time was wasted during the changeover process and justified a SMED event.

-Using Amper’s setup module will save your SMED team several hours of work mapping the changeover process.
-If you’re already using our setup tool, your mapping is already done.
+Using Amper’s setup module will save your SMED team several hours of work to map the changeover process.
+If you’re already using our setup tool, your mapping is already done!
 Your operator just needs to collect your changeover times.

-If you aren’t using the setup tool, why not start?
-Let us know what your changeover steps are and we’ll help you upload them to our system and train your operators in tracking changeover times.
+If you aren’t using the setup tool, why not start now?
+Let us know what your changeover steps are and we’ll help you upload them to our system and train your operators to track changeover times.

-With Amper’s operational analytics & reporting, you can do a pareto analysis of your setup process to understand the 80/20 of your problem steps.
-Identify what 20% of your steps, take 80% of your operators’ time.
+With Amper's operational analytics and reporting, you can do a Pareto analysis of your setup process to understand the 80/20 of your problem steps.
+That is, which 20% of your steps is taking 80% of your operators' time?
 Once you identify this, you can focus on fixing those steps first.

 With Amper, you can also look at setup times by machine group, machine, part, or operator to help you get more specific with your SMED event.